-Letters must be received no later than November 3, 2021 (5:00 p.m.
+Letters must be received no later than January 17, 2024 (5:00 p.m.
 Eastern) in order for the application to be considered.
 Please note that applicants cannot view reference letters attached to their submission.

-For the Lifetime Contribution, Robert L. Noble, O. Harold Warwick, Bernard and Francine Dorval, and William E. Rawls Prizes, each nomination package must be uploaded in EGrAMS as one PDF file not to exceed 5 Mb, including the following:
+For the Lifetime Contribution, Robert L. Noble, O. Harold Warwick, Bernard and Francine Dorval, and William E. Rawls Prizes, each nomination package must be uploaded in EGrAMS by the nominator as one PDF file not to exceed 5 Mb, including the following: